 14. “Mary from the Dairy” by Max Miller

-This is a comical song from the funny mind of Max Miller.
-Miller is a British comedian.
-The song is about Miller who falls for a woman named Mary.
-This song became of the Miller’s popular songs.
+This next song is a comical song from the funny mind of Max Miller.
+Miller is a British comedian, and this song is about Miller who falls for a woman named Mary.
+This song quickly became one of his most-loved songs.

 15. “Cousin Mary” by John Coltrane